CPSpotOn/SpotOn/README.md

 * Profile Screen
     * Allows user to upload picture if desired as well as have any information deemed interesting to share
 * Map Screen
-    * Allows user to pinpoint a desired location on map
+    * Allows user to pinpoint a desired location on map or travel together with others.
 * Settings Screen
     * Allows user to change language, and notification settings